wendyverdonk93/docs/content/api/payment_methods/post-order-klarna.md

 ----------------
 __shopping_cart__ | object

-Contains all order rules and applicable tax classes.
+Contains an array of all purchased items.

 __unit_price__ | float